 English

-Assistant Director of College Counseling

 Cross-country, Crew

 B.A., Cornell University

 M.A., Bread Loaf School of English,

 Middlebury College

 Appointed 2010

 Will grew up in Bellefonte, Pa., and graduated from St. Andrew's in 1996.
 While at St. Andrew's, he was editor of the Andean, a residential leader, captain of the cross-country and rowing teams and a recipient of the Warwick Crew Prize.
 In 2000, he graduated cum laude from Cornell University with a major in English.
 While at Cornell, he was a four-year member of the rowing team.